 Governor General Award-winning author Kevin Major has written a sweeping historical saga of under 300 pages; one that is easily worthy of two or three times that many.
 Found Far and Wide (2016, Breakwater Books) tells the story of Sam Kennedy from the outport village of Harbour Main where he lives with his father and sister (his mother died when he was very young) and his life’s adventures when he decides to strike out on his own, more or less to escape the meagre life of a fisherman that his father has managed to eke out.

 A Four Part Saga

-Found Far and Wide consists of four parts, each one a different stage in young Sam Kennedy’s life; each part has a major historic event that Sam finds himself as a participant in.
+Found Far and Wide consists of four parts, each one a different stage in young Sam Kennedy’s life; each part has a major historical event that Sam finds himself as a participant in.
 Part I finds Sam in the seal hunt aboard Abram Kean’s ship in the Newfoundland Sealing Disaster of 1914 (see Left to Die by Gary Collins).
 In Part II, Sam joins the Newfoundland Regiment and is heavily involved in the unsuccessful Gallipoli Campaign of the Great War.
 It is here that Johnny, a Labrador boy, shows Sam a picture of his girl who will haunt Sam from now on.
 Part III and Sam is working the high steel, building the skyscrapers of New York City along with other Newfoundlanders, Mohawks from Quebec and Americans.
 As it is during the time of Prohibition and Sam is off work due to a small rib injury he sustained in a fall, he hooks up with a rum-runner, making more money than he ever has before.
 Part IV finds Sam back in Newfoundland working for the Grenfell Mission and crosses paths with Italian Air Force General Italo Balbo (and his fleet of 24 water planes on a stop-over in Cartwright) and Charles Lindbergh (from whom he receives a punch in the head).